evg-dragalev/ribtractor/README.md

 Template data will be pulled from Contentful CMS, so that main configuration can be done without changing the codebase

+Run `npx json-server --watch data/db.json --port 8000` before `npm run start` in separate terminal window, to be able to fetch saved markups

+### Left to do

+- Create button to save markup from constructor page
+- Implement removal of markups

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).